twanjobs68/Capstone_web_design_2024_2025/README.md

 Images and video from https://www.vecteezy.com/free-vector/music-notes Javascript to give some functionality to the pages Figma design that inspired my project: https://www.figma.com/design/z5vz7zV2DcDcIvJukXtdIN/Login-Page-design-(Community)?node-id=1-2&t=PMtYuUycKtbUsUix-0
+GitHub Repository -to store and track the changes of files

 Contribution Guidelines: